joschade/procrustes-np/explainer.md

 ## Numerical considerations
-Perfomrance can be improved by a numerical "hack", which is mathematically a bit more elaborate.
+Performance can be improved by a numerical "hack", which is mathematically a bit more elaborate.
 This hack is to replace the pseudo-inverse $A^{-1}$ with the transpose $A^\intercal$, which is numerically very cheap to compute.
 This leads to

 $$ \Omega AA^\intercal - BA^\intercal.$$